 - Tips for locating substance use and mental health services can be found in this document from the Substance Abuse and Mental Health Services Administration (SAMHSA).

 - Practitioners should refer to the Centers for Disease Control and Prevention (CDC) website for updated general recommendations regarding immunizations for individuals displaced by disasters.

 - Inactivated influenza vaccine, when available, is recommended for all persons with HIV who are >6 months of age, including pregnant women.
 This is especially important if the residents continue to reside in crowded areas.

-- Adult formulation of the tetanus/diphtheria toxoids/acellular pertussis (Tdap) vaccine should be given to adult and adolescent persons with HIV if it has been at least 10 years since last vaccination or the vaccination date is unknown.
+- Adult formulation of the tetanus/diphtheria toxoids/acellular pertussis (Tdap) vaccine should be given to adult and adolescent persons with HIV if it has been at least 10 years since the last vaccination or if the vaccination date is unknown.